zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

     ![](images/create-app-integration04.png)

-## Task 3: Add the Create PO activity
+## Task 3: Add the PO Record to DB activity
 Invoke the Purchase Order